seldonian-framework/Tutorials/_tutorials/pytorch_mnist.md

     </p>

     <p>
-        <a href="https://pytorch.org/">PyTorch</a> is an open-source machine learning framework written in Python that is extremely popular for deep learning.
+        <a href="https://pytorch.org/">PyTorch</a> is an open-source machine learning framework written in Python that is popular for deep learning.
 PyTorch uses objects called tensors (<code class="highlight">torch.Tensor</code>) to represent multi-dimensional arrays of data.
 The Seldonian toolkit uses NumPy arrays to represent data and as a whole is not written in PyTorch.
 Fortunately, PyTorch tensors can be converted to NumPy arrays with relative ease, and vice versa.
 The toolkit takes care of this conversion, allowing you to focus on implementing your PyTorch model.
 For now, only the Seldonian model can be written in PyTorch.
-The dataset must still be provided to the engine as numpy arrays, not PyTorch tensors.
+The dataset must still be provided to the engine as NumPy arrays, not PyTorch objects.
 Currently, PyTorch is <b>only supported for supervised learning models</b>.
 We plan to support deep reinforcement learning policies in PyTorch in the near future.
     </p>

     <p>